brainKimDu/brainKimDu/README.md

 ### Hi there 👋
-I am interested in Mobile Robot(AGV, AMR, parcel robot), SDV (self Driving Vehicle) and Robot arm control.
+I am interested in Mobile Robot, SDV (self Driving Vehicle) and Robot arm control.

-Also I have engeering license such as Engineer Fire Fighting Facilities - Electrical and Engineer Electricity So, I am interested in fire protection system or rescue robot
+Also I have engeering license such as Engineer Fire Fighting Facilities - Electrical and Engineer Electricity

+So, I am interested in ROS, fire protection system or rescue robot

 <div><h1>📚 STACKS</h1></div>